app-sre/qenerate/docs/plugins/pydantic_v1.md

 # Pydantic V1 Plugin

-This plugin generates simple pydantic data classes for your queries.
+This plugin generates simple [pydantic](https://docs.pydantic.dev/) data classes for your queries and fragments.
 Pydantic is capable of mapping nested dictionaries to nested types.
-I.e., no custom mapping functions are required.
+I.e., no data mapping functions need to be generated.

 This plugin expects exactly one gql definition per `.gql` file.
 Supported definitions are: